Rasheed333-sys/CyberHack/README.md

 CyberHack is the frontend and software architecture foundation for a privacy-first AI browsing assistant.
 It's not a chatbot skin — it's a command-center UI for searching, researching, and browsing the web, built so real privacy and security infrastructure can be connected underneath it without a rewrite.

-> **Status:** frontend + architecture only.
-AI, search, web retrieval, privacy relay, and security-analysis backends are **not implemented yet**.
-Everywhere the UI shows data from one of those systems, it is clearly mock/demo data — see [What's real vs. mock](#whats-real-vs-mock) below.
-CyberHack does not claim to provide absolute anonymity; it reduces exposure and is explicit about what is and isn't active.
+> **Status (v0.2):** AI chat is now backed by a real backend (`server/`) with a Groq provider behind a mock/live switch.
+Search, web retrieval, privacy relay, and security-analysis backends are **still not implemented** — everywhere the UI shows data from those systems, it is clearly mock/demo data (see [What's real vs. mock](#whats-real-vs-mock)).
+CyberHack does not claim to provide absolute anonymity; it reduces exposure and is explicit about what is and isn't active — including in the AI's own system prompt, which forbids it from claiming to browse the web or protect your IP since those subsystems aren't connected yet.

 ---